Accommodation and Meals:

-It all starts at home so we have first worked to reduce our carbon footprint in our UK offices.
-Through energy conservation measures and recycling policies in place, we are proud to be actively reducing the waste produced and our impact on the environment.
+It all starts at home so we have first worked at reducing our carbon footprint in our UK offices.
+Through energy conservation measures and recycling policies, we are proud to be actively reducing the waste produced and our impact on the environment.
 We support various projects all over the world to try and give something back to the places we visit.

 A spectacular and fairly isolated circular trek in Nepal